sgost/contentconcepts-data/home/specialization.md

     themeColor: rgba(155, 89, 182, 0.7)
   - id: 3
     title: Affordable
-    description: Our editing fee is the most affordable in this industry for the service by native English and PhD editors.
+    description: Our manuscript editing fee is the most affordable in this industry for the service by native English and PhD editors.
     themeColor: rgba(26, 188, 156, 0.7)
 ---